 So, what actually is cloud computing?
 Cloud computing is defined as the on-demand delivery of computing services such as software, networking, databases, storage, servers, analytics etc, over the internet.
 The organizations that offer these computing services are known as cloud providers.

 |If you would like to enrich your career in Microsoft Azure, then Enrol Our Microsoft Azure Training.
 This course will help you to achieve excellence in this domain|

 Traditional business applications have always been quite expensive and complicated.
 The variety and amount of software and hardware needed to run them are daunting.
 A whole team of experts is required to configure, install, update, secure, run, and test them.
 So, if we scale this effort for multiple efforts, you can understand why global corporations having the best IT departments are not acquiring the applications they need.
 Medium and small businesses cannot stand a chance.

 The headaches that come with managing software and hardware for various computing services can be eliminated by cloud computing.
 This is because managing software and hardware rests with the cloud service provider.
 Also, you can only pay for what you use, scaling up or down is simple, and upgrades are automatic.

 Cloud computing offers an easy way to access a broad set of application services, databases, storage, and servers over the internet.
-Microsoft Azure and various other cloud computing platforms owns and manages the hardware connected to the network that is needed for these application services.
+Microsoft Azure and various other cloud computing platforms own and manage the hardware connected to the network that is needed for these application services.
 You provision and utilize what you require through a web application.

 From global corporations to small startups, non-profits, and government agencies, a variety of organizations are embracing cloud computing for all kinds of reasons.
 The following are the things that are possible with the cloud.